This document specifies the additional Hypertext Transfer Protocol (HTTP) status code 308 (Permanent Redirect).

 |Does not allow changing the request method from POST to GET||-||307|

-The target resource has been assigned a new permanent URI and any future references to this resource SHOULD use one of the returned URIs.
-Clients with link editing capabilities ought to automatically re-link references to the effective request URI (Section 5.5 of [draft-ietf-httpbis-p1-messaging]) to one or more of the new references returned by the server, where possible.¶
+The 308 (Permanent Redirect) status code indicates that the target resource has been assigned a new permanent URI and any future references to this resource ought to use one of the enclosed URIs.
+Clients with link editing capabilities ought to automatically re-link references to the effective request URI (Section 5.5 of [RFC7230]) to one or more of the new references sent by the server, where possible.¶

-Section 6 of [RFC7231] requires recipients to treat unknown 3xx status codes the same way as status code 300 Multiple Choices ([draft-ietf-httpbis-p2-semantics], Section 6.4.1).
+Section 6 of [RFC7231] requires recipients to treat unknown 3xx status codes the same way as status code 300 Multiple Choices ([RFC7231], Section 6.4.1).
 Thus, servers will not be able to rely on automatic redirection happening similar to status codes 301, 302, or 307.¶

-Therefore, initial use of status code 308 will be restricted to cases where the server has sufficient confidence in the clients understanding the new code, or when a fallback to the semantics of status code 300 is not problematic.
-Server implementers are advised not to vary the status code based on characteristics of the request, such as the User-Agent header field ("User-Agent Sniffing") — doing so usually results in both hard to maintain and hard to debug and would also require special attention to caching (i.e., setting a "Vary" response header field, as defined in Section 7.1.4 of [RFC7231]).¶
+Therefore, initial use of status code 308 will be restricted to cases where the server has sufficient confidence in the client's understanding the new code or when a fallback to the semantics of status code 300 is not problematic.
+Server implementers are advised not to vary the status code based on characteristics of the request, such as the User-Agent header field ("User-Agent Sniffing") — doing so usually results in code that is both hard to maintain and hard to debug and would also require special attention to caching (i.e., setting a "Vary" response header field, as defined in Section 7.1.4 of [RFC7231]).¶

 GET / HTTP/1.1 Host: example.com